 Dr. Vincent Piguet is an internationally recognized clinician scientist and dermatologist focusing on skin immunology and infection.
 He has been an invited speaker at over 160 national and international meetings, including the World Congress of Dermatology and Keystone meetings.
-He has authored 240 peer-reviewed publications including in Cell, Immunity, and The Lancet.
+He has authored over 250 peer-reviewed publications including in Cell, Immunity, and The Lancet.
 He is Deputy Editor for the Journal of Investigative Dermatology, the top research journal in his field.
 He is the Past-President of the European Society for Dermatological Research and past President-Elect of the European Dermatology Forum, and in 2017 was honoured with membership of the Academia Europaea.

-Rebecca Pillai Riddell, Professor and Associate Vice-President Research, York University
+Rebecca Pillai Riddell, Professor and York Research Chair in Pain and Mental Health, York University